QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 ### Summary

-In this section we reviewed different ways in which its possible tocustomize the appearance and behavior commands and command parameters from the user's perspective.
+In this section we reviewed different ways in which its possible to customize the appearance and behavior of commands and command parameters from the user's perspective.
 If you have feedback or additional suggestions for features and improvements be sure to post them on our idea box.
 We're always looking for new ideas!